-The Stover-Ebinger Herbarium was founded in 1899 and includes about 80,000 vascular plant specimens.
-It contains a good representation of the flora of the midwestern United States, with the majority of specimens collected in Illinois.
+The Stover-Ebinger Herbarium has about 84,000 specimens.
+It contains a very good representation of the flora of the midwestern United States, and about half the specimens were collected in Illinois.
+Students and faculty conducting ecological studies and floristic inventories use the herbarium to help identify the plants they see and collect, and to document their field work.
+Students in Plant Taxonomy, Dendrology, and Wetland Plants classes use it to become familiar with species and for identification of specimens.
+In the Wetland Plants, General Botany, Medicinal Plants, and Plant Evolution classes, herbarium specimens are used to to make morphological comparisons among relevant plant taxa.
+The herbarium was started in 1899.
 Originally named the Stover Herbarium for Dr. Ernest L. Stover, professor of botany from 1923-1960, the Botany Dept. faculty voted in 1995 to "expand" the name to honor John E. Ebinger on the occasion of his retirement.
-Dr. Ebinger collected about half the specimens in the collection and served as curator from 1963-1995.
+Dr. Ebinger collected about one-third of our specimens, and served as curator from 1963-1995.